cccttt10/bloggy-server/README.md

-# Blog Server
+# Bloggy Server

 This repo contains the server code for Blog Project.
-First of all, place the `.env` file  (whcih contains passwords and is not committed to version control) in the project root directory.
+First of all, place the `.env` file  (which contains passwords and is not committed to version control) in the project root directory.

 ## Available Commands

 - `npm install` to install dependencies

 - `npm run fix`: fix auto-fixable code style problems

 - `npm run check`: check code style against lint rules and check TypeScript compilation